UK car and van tax bands explained

 Not sure which band your car falls into?
 Don’t worry.

-To find out the emissions of your vehicle, new or used, visit the GOV.UK website.
+To find out the emissions of your car, new or used, visit the GOV.UK website.

 How do I pay car tax?

-There are a number of ways to pay your car tax.
+There are a few ways to pay your car tax.

 You can pay VED online, by phone, at a Post Office, or by post.

-Online is your quickest and easiest option: you’ll just need the reference number from your V11 reminder or registration certificate (V5C) and a valid card with which to pay.
+Online is your quickest and easiest option.
+You’ll need your V11 reminder reference number or registration certificate (V5C).